 A-104: Nondiscrimination

 Regulations at 20 CFR §652.8(j)(1) require, in part, that no individual be excluded from participation in, denied the benefits of, subjected to discrimination under, or denied employment in the administration of, or in connection with, any services or activities authorized under the Wagner-Peyser Act in violation of any applicable nondiscrimination law.
 The regulations implementing this provision, administered and enforced by DOL’s Civil Rights Center (CRC), apply to all programs and activities that are part of the one-stop delivery system.
-Refer also to 29 CFR §38.2A-203: ES Complaints Regarding Unlawful Discrimination
+Refer also to 29 CFR §38.2 and A-200: Complaint Procedures.

 Regulations at 20 CFR §652.8(j)(2) require, in part, that discriminatory job orders must not be accepted, except where the stated requirement is a bona fide occupational qualification.
 (Refer to C-507: Job Orders with a Bona Fide Occupational Qualification.)